banyunrm/End-to-end-Medical-Chatbot-Generative-AI/README.md

 3. Use voice input by clicking the microphone button
 4. Toggle dark/light mode using the mode button
 5. Save conversations using the save button

-## Deployment

-This application is configured for deployment on Hugging Face Spaces using Docker.